-Calcium is a mineral needed for bone health, muscle movement, and nerve function.
-Hypercalcemia is higher than normal levels of calcium in your blood.
+Calcium is a mineral needed for bone health, muscle movement and nerve function.
+Hypercalcemia is higher than normal levels of calcium in your blood, which can lead to kidney stones if not treated.

 Dehydration can also cause a temporary hypercalcemia.
 Decreased fluid in the blood causes an increase in concentration, but not amount of calcium.